The Russkiy Toy: A cheerfully devoted, tiny rare breed

 He excels at obedience and agility trials.
 In fact, the video below will give you a little insight of a life at a professional dog show :)

-Due to his history, the Russkiy Toy makes a very good guard dog despite his size!
+Due to his history, the Russkiy Toy makes a very good watch dog despite his size!

 He is very vocal and protective of his family so will definitely draw your attention to anything which he feels isn't quite right.